 I’ve rounded up all the fun and fascinating things to do on the island, to keep you busy when you’re not lazing by the pool with a cocktail.
 Use the contents below to skip ahead, or just browse through at your leisure.

-Disclaimer – my trip to Antigua was for a Traverse blogging conference and was covered by the Antigua tourism board.
+Disclaimer – my trip to Antigua was for a Traverse blogging conference and was covered by the Antigua tourism board and Elite Island Resorts.
 This post also contains affiliate links.
 But all my words and opinions are completely my own.

 Antigua is a small island in the Caribbean region of the West Indies, lying between Venezuela and Puerto Rico.
 The country itself is Antigua and Barbuda, and is formed of two islands, but Antigua is the larger of the two and considered the “main” island.
 Fun fact – at 279sq km, Antigua is the 35th largest island in the Caribbean!